near/docs/docs/tokens/token-custody.md

 ***Support Pages:***

-- Check here for more about Near Staking within Moonlet: https://moonlet.io/near-staking/
+- Check here for more about NEAR Staking within Moonlet: https://moonlet.io/near-staking/
 - Check this page to learn more about Ledger connectivity: https://moonlet.io/moonlet-a-ledger-ready-hodl-wallet/